gongchangseven/RepData_PeerAssessment1/PA1_template.md

 mean_sum <- mean(day_sum$sum)
 median_sum <- median(day_sum$sum)
 ```
-The mean of steps taken per day is  1.0766189 &times; 10<sup>4</sup>.
+The mean of steps taken per day is  9354.2295082.
-The median of steps taken per day is 10765.
+The median of steps taken per day is 10395.

 ## What is the average daily activity pattern?
 1.Process the data